Amos 9:11,12 and Acts 15:16,17

 We are the temple of the living God.
 Christ lives in us.
 God lives in His temple and He does not live in the midst of praise as is often stated.
 Unfortunately, few care to look up the different translations and see that the real meaning and translation of the verse so often quoted is for example, Psalm 80:2, “You who are enthroned upon the cherubim, shine forth”: rather it may be, “Thou art he whose praises Israel sings” NEB, or “Nevertheless You are enthroned as the Holy One, the praise of Israel” Har. and again, “Yet art Thou holy, enthroned amid the praises of Israel”.

-To the Israelites, Jehovah was there in the Shekinah Glory, where the Cherubim were.
+To the Israelites, the Lord, was there in the Lord’s Glory, where the Cherubim were.
 These cherubim could not have been in David’s Tabernacle but were in the Temple, as shown in “First of all” above.
-David therefore was singing, by the Spirit of God, praise to this Jehovah of Shekinah Glory, that means “the indwelling”.
+David therefore was singing, by the Spirit of God, praise to the Glory of the Lord that is “the indwelling”.
 In any case, this was all under the Old Covenant that according to Hebrews 8 to 10, has passed away.
 We are under the New Covenant with its greater promises, whose Surety is the Lord Jesus Christ.

 I think these verses now quoted, will help reveal the spiritual fulfilment in the rebuilding or restoration of David’s tabernacle or dwelling-place.
 The emphasis in them by David shows the type, David’s dwelling-place or tabernacle, portraying how the fulfilment would come.